 Retinoblastoma Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Retinoblastoma

-A child who has hereditary retinoblastoma is at risk for developing trilateral retinoblastoma and other cancers.
+A child who has heritable retinoblastoma has an increased risk of trilateral retinoblastoma and other cancers.

-These and other symptoms may be caused by retinoblastoma.
-Other conditions may cause the same symptoms.
-Check with a doctor if your child has any of the following problems:
+These and other signs and symptoms may be caused by retinoblastoma or by other conditions.
+Check with a doctor if your child has any of the following:

 - Pupil of the eye appears white instead of red when light shines into it.
 This may be seen in flash photographs of the child.

-- Eyes appear to be looking in different directions.
+- Eyes appear to be looking in different directions (lazy eye).

 - Pain or redness in the eye.